Cross Connection Program Common Questions

 Does the city provide testing service?

-No. The City maintains a list of testers approved to work within the Raleigh water system.
+No. The City maintains a list of testers certified to work within the Raleigh water system.
 A tester is required to maintain a certification from a locally approved certification school, obtain annual calibration for a differential or electronic test kit, and other requirements as required by the Director of Public Utilities.
 Testers who do not meet these requirements are removed from the list until they have met all requirements.

-Who can install a backflow assembly?
+Who Can Install, Repair, and Replace a backflow assembly?

 Do I have to obtain an operational test for a newly installed backflow assembly?